Champagne Tastes®

 Instructions

 • Thinly slice the ginger.
-Add the ginger, lemon juice, and lemon quarters to a small saucepan.
+Add the ginger, lemon juice, lemon quarters and water to a small saucepan.

 • Cover the pot, bring to a boil, and immediately lower the temperature.
 Bring liquid down to a light simmer.
 Continue simmering covered for about 30 minutes.